khamidieh/predict_tc/README.md

 For detailed information about this project please see my paper at:

 This readme file shows you how to set up and make predictions.
-Step (6) says how to download the data.
-If you want to just download the data, you can skip step 5.
+Step (6) shows you how to download the data.
+If you just want to  download the data, run steps 1 through 4, skip step 5, and then go to step 6.

 ------------------------------------------------------------------------------------------------------------------------------------